arnonym/ha-plugins/README.md

 These only show information regarding ha-sip itself, not the SIP provider (you cannot see calls that are answered on other SIP devices, as this is not supported by the SIP protocol).

-To enable sensors, add the following to your add-on configuration:
+To enable sensors, add the following to your app configuration:

 ```yaml
 sensors: